insideout10/wordlift-plugin/src/readme.txt

 = 3.15.1 (2017-10-07) =
 * Enhancement: [#642](https://github.com/insideout10/wordlift-plugin/issues/642): Allow to disable JSON-LD.
+* Fix: [#652](https://github.com/insideout10/wordlift-plugin/issues/652): When the user does not choose a publisher WordLift picks up the first one from the list.
 * Fix: [#647](https://github.com/insideout10/wordlift-plugin/issues/647): Related posts contains duplicates.
 * Fix: [#646](https://github.com/insideout10/wordlift-plugin/issues/646): Suggested images are missing after the update.
 * Fix: [#644](https://github.com/insideout10/wordlift-plugin/issues/644): Entities not showing in the classification box.